diegokalpa/diegokalpa/README.md

 # **Welcome to my GitHub profile!**

-My name is Diego Calpa and I am a Site Reliability Engineer (Devops) and Cloud Architect (AWS Architect Cloud Associate Certified )with a passion for building and maintaining highly available, scalable, and secure systems.
+My name is Diego and I am a Site Reliability Engineer (Devops) and Cloud Architect (AWS Architect Cloud Associate Certified )with a passion for building and maintaining highly available, scalable, and secure systems.

 ## **Skills and Experience**